 As soon as I arrived, my friend told me to get to Meridian Pint, which was not near my hostel.
 Rather than spend 45 minutes on a bus (the metro would’ve taken just as long with all the walking), I opted for Lyft.
 Along the way, I had a fun conversation with my Ukrainian driver about life in China — turns out a few of his friends are working in Kunming.

 At Meridian Pint I drank local with a Diamond Back Brewing Green Machine, which is a solid IPA that felt great after a long drive through traffic.
 After that I tried Aslin Beer’s Awkwardly Sweet, which was a much better choice.
 This sour farmhouse IPA has a tropical citrus tart flavor to balance out the hops.
-It was a great way to end my first night out in DC.
+It was a great way to end my first night out in Washington, DC.